Khevsurians: History

-Anthropologically Khevsurians have a slim, east Georgian type of face; due to harsh living conditions in mountain areas, many of them are thin.
-Khevsurians generally have light colored eyes and hair color ranging from blonde to brown.
+Anthropologically, Khevsurians have a slim, east Georgian type of face; due to harsh living conditions in mountain areas, many of them are thin.
+Khevsurians generally have light colored eyes and hair color ranging from blonde to black.

+In Autumn of 1811, the Khevsurians and Ingush joined the uprising that broke out in the region of Kakheti led by the fugitive Georgian prince Alexander.